F5Networks/f5-cloud-libs/README.md

     - Called from the scripts

 ## Release notes
+### Version 2.1.0
+* Allows for autoscaling and clustering without providing a password in the template
+* Adds hash verification for all downloaded files
+* Fixes race condition when running multiple f5-cloud-libs scripts at once

 ### Version 2.0.0
 * onboard.js option of --set-password is no longer available, use --update-user instead.
 * All scripts that take --password now also support --password-url.
 Only 'file' URLs are supported for now.